Editor's Note: Each Thursday, @Ford Online takes a look back at Ford heritage moments from the company's past. Click here for more heritage articles.

 Feb.
 2, 1925: A new assembly plant is opened at 1400 Western Parkway.
 It has a capacity of 400 cars per day.

-1937: A major flood of the Mississippi River closes the plant for two months when it is submerged under nine feet of water.
+1937: A major flood of the Ohio River closes the plant for two months when it is submerged under nine feet of water.

 Feb.
 15, 1942: Production of GPW 4x4 army trucks begins.
 Civilian car production is ceased on February 24 and civilian truck production on March 31.